-The theme of this year’s competition is Wild About Sussex
+The theme of this year’s competition is Wilder Sussex

 We are looking for 12 stunning photographs capturing the best of the wildlife and landscapes of Sussex.
-We'd love to see your local wildlife shots.
+We'd love to see your local wildlife shots, showing us the vibrant and varied nature of Sussex.
 Amaze us with the ladybirds in your garden, migrating wildfowl, macro spiders, flowers carpeting a woodland floor, colourful fungi, clouds of downland butterflies or a sleeping hedgehog in the park.
-Show us the wild places that are special to you.
-It could be high on the Downs, deep in the woods or your favourite urban nature spot.
+Share the wild places that are special to you.
+It could be high on the Downs, deep in the woods, on the beach or your favourite urban nature spot.
+Show us how people care and want nature to be part of their lives.

 What do I win?